Credit Card and e-Check Payments

 Warning about electronic bill payment / telephone bill pay services: These services may not mail your payment when you expect them to!
 You assume the risk of your payment arriving late if you choose to use these services.
 These payments come to us without a postmark, and because of this, they must be RECEIVED BY US before the last day to pay ( on or before August 1/ February 1 ) in order to be considered timely.
 Normally the postmark controls, but if there is no postmark, timeliness depends solely upon our receipt of the payment.

 Please read the instructions and warnings provided by your own bank before using any 'pay by phone' or electronic bill payment service.
 Many service providers specifically advise NOT to use the service for tax payments for the reasons given.
-If you do choose to use one of these services, we suggest you process your transaction before July 20, 2017, or January 20, 2018, to ensure your payment reaches us on time.
+If you do choose to use one of these services, we suggest you process your transaction before December 20, 2017 (if you are paying before the end of the calendar year) OR by January 20, 2018 (if you are paying before the end of the collection period, Feb.
+1) to ensure your payment reaches us on time.

 Information regarding motor vehicle taxes and DMV CLEARANCE: